 Human Resources software can help you create and manage compliance records.
 In most cases, automatic time and attendance records are part of the system.

 Human Resources software helps you analyze company performance.
-Data from time and attendance can be helpful in optimization strategies.

 Advanced HR software present data in graphical formats.
 It reveals trends otherwise easy to miss.
 This data can be helpful in payroll processing but isn’t limited to this.

-Plus, the software provides insight into scheduling, payroll, and workflows.
+Namely, the software provides insight into scheduling, payroll, and workflows.
 Business owners can use analytics to optimize everything connected to their employees.

-Payroll Mistake #4: Insufficient Records For Audits and Disputes
+Payroll Mistake #4: Insufficient Records

 Employees should have access to their own records in your Human Resources software.
 Employee self-service access can help you manage payroll by empowering employees.